China Meheco to distribute Pfizer's COVID treatment in China

-HONG KONG, Dec 14 (Reuters) - China Meheco Group Co Ltd 600056.SS said on Wednesday it had signed an agreement with Pfizer to import and distribute the pharmaceutical firm's oral COVID-19 treatment Paxlovid in mainland China.
+HONG KONG, Dec 14 (Reuters) - China Meheco Group Co Ltd 600056.SS said on Wednesday it signed an agreement with Pfizer Inc PFE.N to import and distribute the U.S. drugmaker's oral COVID-19 treatment Paxlovid in mainland China, as the country braces for a surge in COVID patients after scaling back its "zero COVID" policy.

-The agreement is valid until Nov.
+The agreement is valid between Dec.
+14 and Nov.
 30, 2023, China Meheco said in a filing to the Shanghai stock exchange.

 Paxlovid, which was approved by China in February, has been available through hospitals to treat high-risk patients in several provinces, Chinese media Yicai reported in March.